 4. Get your spending under control

 Sometimes people get into credit card debt due to unexpected medical or emergency expenses.
 Other times, the source of debt is chronic overspending, which often means you are spending more than you’re saving or more than you have in your account.
-To gain full insight into how much you are spending, a reasonable budget is the next best step to help alleviate that debt.
+To gain full insight into how much you are spending, making a reasonable budget is the next best step to help alleviate that debt.

 Matt Kelly, owner of Momentum: Personal Finance Coaching in Durango, Colorado, recommends that your budget account for the following:

-- Basic necessities: Rent/mortgage, utilities, groceries and gasoline.
+- Basic necessities: rent/mortgage, utilities, groceries and gasoline.

-- Obligations: Minimum payments on credit cards and other debt.
+- Obligations: minimum payments on credit cards and other debt.

-- Nice-to-haves: Restaurants, coffee and entertainment costs.
+- Nice-to-haves: restaurants, coffee and entertainment costs.

-- Irregular recurring expenses: Insurance, car repairs, tires, haircuts, vitamins, toiletries, vet bills, holiday gifts, travel, weddings and gifts.
+- Irregular recurring expenses: insurance, car repairs, tires, haircuts, vitamins, toiletries, vet bills, holiday gifts, travel, weddings and gifts.